Software engineering has had two crises before. They had the same shape: something became cheap, and the work moved to whatever was still hard.

 To get serious about that work, we need a distinction.
 There are two kinds of checking.

 Correctness checking asks: did the code do what the specification said?
 Given a precise statement of what the code is supposed to do, does it actually do it?
 Tests, types, properties, formal proofs are all ways to answer that question.
 The community of formal methods has spent fifty years on it.
-The cost of their tools was long considered incompatible with most of the software industry’s constraints.
-This cost has dropped sharply over the last two years, thanks to AI agents.
-Rango (ICSE 2025), for instance, automatically proves 32% of theorems on a benchmark of real Coq projects.
-Laurel (OOPSLA 2025) synthesises more than 56% of the helper assertions Dafny needs to discharge real proofs.
+The cost of formal-methods tools was long considered incompatible with most of the software industry’s constraints.
+There is now early evidence that agents automate work that used to be done by hand: Rango (ICSE 2025) automatically proves 32% of theorems on a benchmark of real Coq projects, and Laurel (OOPSLA 2025) synthesises more than 56% of the helper assertions Dafny needs to discharge real proofs.
+These are capability results on benchmarks, not a measured drop in the cost of doing formal methods across the industry; what they suggest is that a barrier long treated as fixed has started to move.

 Meaning checking asks a much less mechanical question: was the specification the right specification?
 It is not about algorithms.
 It is about people, and what they actually want.
 Whether a specification matches the team’s actual intent depends on what the team meant.
 Meaning is implicit until someone forces it into words, dynamic as the system meets reality, and ambiguous in its first formulation.
 A machine can read a specification; it cannot read the negotiation that produced it.
 This is the territory of product thinking, of building the right software.